 The opening of the urethra may be in the wrong place.

-In boys, the opening of the urethra may be on the underside of the penis (called hypospadias Hypospadias Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more ) or on the topside of the penis (called epispadias Epispadias Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more ), instead of at the tip.
-Boys who have hypospadias often have another defect called chordee Chordee Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more (a downward bend of the penis) and a hooded foreskin (where the foreskin has not grown together on the underside of the penis).
-Children who have epispadias may have involuntary release of urine Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
-Incontinence may be present During the day (daytime or diurnal... read more (urinary incontinence).
+In boys, the opening of the urethra may be on the underside of the penis (called hypospadias Hypospadias Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more ) or on the topside of the penis (called epispadias Epispadias Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more ), instead of at the tip.
+Boys who have hypospadias often have another defect called chordee Chordee Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more (a downward bend of the penis) and a hooded foreskin (where the foreskin has not grown together on the underside of the penis).
+Children who have epispadias may have involuntary release of urine Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training has been completed.
+Incontinence may be present During the day... read more (urinary incontinence).

 In girls, the opening of the urethra may be misplaced between the clitoris and the labia, inside the opening of the vagina, or rarely on the abdomen.